kristinaht/Independent-project-2/README.md

 * _Ruby_
 * _Python_

-## Se_tup/Installation Requirements
+## Setup/Installation Requirements
-_Programming Language Suggester webpage can be opened in any browser.
-_Further editing is possible if you clone it from GitHub.
-You can do that in two ways:
+_Programming Language Suggester webpage can be opened in any browser. _ _Further editing is possible if you clone it from GitHub.
+You can do that in two ways:_

-_Download directly from GitHub
+_Download directly from GitHub_
 * _From GitHub, click Clone or Download button._
 * _Next, click the download zip button._
 * _Save folder on your desktop_